-Financial assets (Continued) Impairment of financial assets
+Impairment of financial assets

-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade and other receivables, lease receivables, loan receivables, amounts due from a joint venture, an associate and related companies, stakeholders' accounts, pledged bank deposit and bank balances), which are subject to impairment under HKFRS 9.
+The Group performs impairment assessment under ECL model on financial assets (including trade and other receivables, lease receivables, loan receivables, amounts due from a joint venture, an associate and related companies, stakeholders' accounts, pledged bank deposit and bank balances), which are subject to impairment under HKFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.